jinkilee/jinkilee.github.io/_posts/2020-02-08-attention.md

 ---------------
 Let's say we want to build a translator(english to korean) To build a translation model, a seq2seq model which contains encoder and decoder was widely used.

-// 2.jpg
-// encode source sentence and decode it to target sentence
 | ![Figure 2](http://jinkilee.github.io/img/attention/2.png) |
 |:--:|
 | *Figure 2: Translation with seq2seq model* |